-Following the latest IPCC report published in April 2022, warning that it is now or never to limit global warming to 1.5°C, the climate crisis is clearly accelerating at a pace like never before.
+Following the latest IPCC report published in March, warning that we are running out of time to limit global warming to 1.5C, the climate crisis is clearly accelerating at a pace like never before.
 From deforestation to plastic pollution, there are several factors that are causing the exacerbation of climate change.
-Here are some of the biggest environmental issues that we face in Hong Kong in 2022.
+As part of Earth.Org’s ‘Environmental Issues’ series, here are some of the biggest ones Hong Kong faces in 2023.

 Biggest Environmental Issues in Hong Kong

 1. Outdoor Air Pollution